vikasburman/flairjs/docs/content/api/functions/as.md

 as
 ===

 The **as** function has dual use.
 It can either return the private or protected variant of the object or can check if given object implements/mixed/inherits specified type.
-It returns _null_ if casting is unsuccessful or else return appropriate object.

 ```javascript